mixpanel/mixpanel-flutter/README.md

 ```
 ## Integration
 ### Initialization
-To start tracking with the library you must first initialize with your project token.
-To initialize the library, first add `import 'package:mixpanel_flutter/mixpanel_flutter.dart';` and call `Mixpanel.init(token);` with your project token as it's argument.
+To start tracking with the SDK you must first initialize with your project token.
+To initialize the SDK, first add `import 'package:mixpanel_flutter/mixpanel_flutter.dart';` and call `Mixpanel.init(token);` with your project token as it's argument.
 ```dart
 import 'package:mixpanel_flutter/mixpanel_flutter.dart';
 ...